About

 and the rise of conservatism as seen through the life of twin

-sisters, Myra and Myrna, from Mineola, New York, who are played by
+sisters, Myra and Myrna, from Mineola, Long Island.
+One actress plays

-one actress.
-In Mineola, people live in the suburbs, go play bingo,
+both twins.
+In Mineola, people live in the suburbs, go play bingo, go

 their blinds UP because nothing ever happens on a Saturday night.